ondrap/gssapi/README.md

 #### The application

-Generally you need to use TLS.
+Generally you need to use TLS, otherwise browsers refuse to use SPNEGO authentication.
 The library provides wai middleware component to ease use.
 The username is saved to a vault.

 ````haskell